90,000 hours. That’s how much time the average person spends at work over a lifetime, according to author Jessica Pryce-Jones.

 - Unequal treatment of contractual employees

-- Exclusion from perks, benefits, and other rewards
+- Exclusion from perks and benefits

 Bri Aguilar currently works at Fossil Group, Inc. as an E-Commerce Developer.